vacanza/holidays/README.rst

     multiple holidays fall on the same date the names will be separated by commas

+get(key, default=None)
+    Returns a string containing the name of the holiday(s) in date `key`, which can be of date, datetime, string, unicode, bytes, integer or float type.
+If multiple holidays fall on the same date the names will be separated by commas

 get_list(key)
     Same as `get` except returns a `list` of holiday names instead of a comma separated string